tzole1155/tzole1155.github.io/blog/posts/climb-mocap/index.md

 ## Why this clip is challenging

-A parkour wall climb from a handheld phone is one of the most demanding motions to digitise:
+A parkour wall climb from a moving camera is one of the most demanding motions to digitise:

 - Beyond the single-camera constraint, the camera itself is moving — so we need to account for that in the actual motion solving.
 - Heavy self-occlusions.
 The challenging motion means many body parts are not visible to the camera, and contact with the wall aggravates this further.